Grodrigues25/Project/README.md

   - Explore advanced features like dependency injection, asynchronous programming, authentication, among many others.
   - Practice building a RESTful API using .NET 9 and the best practices in software development.

-- At a later stage, I will add more features to this project, such as:
-  - Adding unit and integration tests to ensure code quality.
-  - Implementing advanced error handling and logging mechanisms.
-  - Implementing caching strategies to improve performance.

 ## What I Learned
 - Learning Points:
   - Learned from scratch how to build a RESTful API using .NET 9.
 This is my first project using .NET 9 and C#.